bradbann/NextBus-microservice/README.md

 Note that to the default NextBus endpoints, it was added the feature of retrieving the response in either JSON or XML formats.
 You just need to add a query parameter *format* with the values **json** or **xml**.

 ### /nextbus/slow_requests
-Retrieves a list with all the requests, in a descending order of execution time in milliseconds (**note**: implement limit in this request).
+Retrieves a list with all the requests, in a descending order of execution time in milliseconds (**note**: still need to implement limit in this request).
 Right now, the name of the endpoint has the request ID as a suffix (e.g. agencyList:5).

 Example response:
 ```json